spencertipping/ni/doc/cheatsheet.md

   * Any `ni` snippet can be used for the mapper, combiner, and reducer.
 Be careful that all of the data you reference is available to the Hadoop cluster; `w/W` operations referencing a local file are good examples of operations that may work on your machine that may fail on a Hadoop cluster with no access to those files.
   * `_` -- skip one of the steps.
   * `:` -- apply the trivial operation (i.e. redirect STDIN to STDOUT) for one of the steps
   * If the reducer step is skipped with `_`, the output may not be sorted.
+  * Remember that you will be limited in the size of the `.jar` that can be uploaded to your Hadoop job server; you can upload data closures that are large, but not too large.
 * Using HDFS paths in Hadoop Streaming Jobs:
   * `ni ... \'hdfst://<path> HS...`
   * The path must be quoted so that `ni` knows to get the data during the Hadoop job, and not collect the data, package it with itself, and then send the packaged data as a `.jar`.